Emergency Procedure Guide for University Housing Staff

 The results of the SWOT analysis:

-Introduced an opportunity to convert policy into actionable flows
+• - Created a chance to convert policy into actionable workflows.

-Revealed liability concerns due to unclear or improperly followed procedures
+• - Revealed liability concerns due to improperly followed procedures.

-Step-by-step procedures and decision trees for common emergencies, written for use under stress.
+• - Decision trees written for use under stress.

-Plain language and scannable structure, prioritizing action over policy language.
+- Plain language that prioritized action over policy language.

 Training & Implementation

 Rather than distributing the guide and expecting self-study, I built a week-long, experiential training model, modeled after comprehensive training I had experienced at other institutions.
-The training included:
+The training included Behind Closed Doors (BCD) practice scenarios and collaboration with campus and community partners.

 Learning Objectives